Coherent Modulation of Quasiparticle Scattering Rates in a Photoexcited Charge-Density-Wave System

 An ideal testbed to apply this approach of studying quasiparticle interactions upon optical control are charge density waves (CDWs).
 This ubiquitous symmetry-broken ground state is characterized by a periodic charge- and lattice superstructure that opens up an electronic energy gap at $E_\mathrm{F}$.
-Photoexcitation allows manipulating the system's underlying potential energy surface (PES), which triggers a transient melting of the CDW state, i.e., a photoinduced insulator-to-metal transition~\cite{schmitt2008}.
-This intriguing nonequilibrium setting raises the question of how the ultrafast redistribution of spectral weight near $E_\mathrm{F}$ acts on the electron self-energy and, in particular, which scattering channels are affected.
+Photoexcitation allows manipulating the system's underlying potential energy surface (PES), which triggers a transient melting of the CDW, i.e., a photoinduced insulator-to-metal transition~\cite{schmitt2008}, and thus allows studying the impact of the low-energy band structure on the self-energy.